 11 Now, there was near the mountains a great herd of swine feeding.

-12 And all the devils besought Him, saying: Send us into the swine, that we may enter into them.
+12 All the devils besought Him, saying: Send us into the swine, that we may enter into them.

 13 And forthwith Yeshua gave them leave.
-And the unclean spirits went out, and entered into the swine: and the herd ran violently down a steep place and into the sea (they were about 2000); and was choked in the sea.
+And the unclean spirits went out, and entered into the swine.
+The herd ran violently down a steep place and into the sea (they were about 2000) and was choked in the sea.

-14 And they that fed the swine fled, and told it in the city, and in the country.
-And they went out to see what it was that was done.
+14 They that fed the swine fled, and told it in the city, and in the country.
+So they went out to see what it was that was done.

-15 And they came to Yeshua, and saw him that was possessed with the devil and had the legion; sitting, and clothed, and in his right mind, and they were afraid.
+15 And they came to Yeshua, and saw him that was possessed with the devil and had the legion, sitting and clothed, and in his right mind, they were afraid.

 16 And they that saw it told them how it befell to him that was possessed with the devil, and also concerning the swine.

-17 And they began to pray Him to depart out of their coasts.
+17 So they began to pray Him to depart out of their coasts.

-18 And when He was getting into the ship, he that had been possessed with the devil prayed Him that he might be with Him.
+18 But when He was getting into the ship, he that had been possessed with the devil, prayed Him that he might be with Him.

 19 Howbeit, Yeshua suffered him not, but said unto him: Go home to your friends, and tell them what great things The Lord has done for you, and has had compassion on you.

-20 And he departed, and began to publish in Decapolis the great things Yeshua had done for him, and all men did marvel.
+20 So he departed, and began to publish in Decapolis the great things Yeshua had done for him, and all men did marvel.

-21 And when Yeshua was again passed over by ship unto the other side, much people gathered unto Him, and He was nigh unto the sea.
+21 When Yeshua was again passed over by ship unto the other side, much people gathered unto Him, and He was nigh unto the sea.

 22 And behold, there came one of the rulers of the synagogue, named Jairus, and when he saw Him, he fell at His feet,

-24 And Yeshua went with him; and many people followed Him and thronged Him.
+24 So Yeshua went with him; and many people followed Him and thronged Him.

 25 And a certain woman, which had an issue of blood twelve years,